harshithtunuguntla/arduino-leonardo_keystrokes/README.md

-# arduino-leonardo_keystrokes
+# Sending keystrokes using Arduino Leonardo
 This project is about sending keystrokes to keyboard via USB cable connected to arduino leonardo board at the other end

-In this project I used ultrasonic sensor to detect the entry of any person into the room and used this as a signal to shift among the tabs in the computer(Keystrokes used : ALT + TAB)
+This project uses an ultrasonic sensor to detect the entry of any person into the room and used this as a signal to shift among the tabs in the computer(Keystrokes used : ALT + TAB)

  ***Note :** Arduino Leonardo can be used for many other purposes (Keystroking, Controlling mouse movements, spamming text via keystroking etc..)*